David-Carlson/David-Carlson.github.io/_posts/2022-02-15-battleship.md

   - link: /img/blog/battleship/prob-array.png
     alt: A graph of varying shades showing relative probabilities of a ship being in any position.
     caption: This shows the probability of an aircraft carrier being in any given position.
+probs:
+  - link: /img/blog/battleship/prob-1.png
+    alt: Shows probabilities of ships
+    caption: The probababilities of any ship being in a cell
+  - link: /img/blog/battleship/actual-1.png
+    alt: The actual locations of ships
+    caption: Where the ships actually are

 targeting:
   - link: /img/blog/battleship/targeting-ships.png